 Education Code and shall coincide with the holidays provided in the service calendar for

-members of the Classified and the college calendar adopted by the board of trustees.
+classified professionals and the academic calendar adopted by the board of trustees.
 Each manager shall be entitled to those holidays that fall within his/her/their dates of employment each fiscal year.

 Holidays for confidential and supervisory employees will be determined annually by the

-Board of Trustees and included in the service calendar for members of the Classified.
+Board of Trustees and included in the service calendar for classified professionals.

 Floating Holidays

-Each member of the Confidential/supervisory Staff with permanent status shall be entitled to two (2) floating holidays per fiscal year.
+Each confidential/supervisory employee with permanent status shall be entitled to two (2) floating holidays per fiscal year.
 Employees must inform his/her/their immediate supervisor at least three (3) days in advance.
 The holiday will be taken upon mutual consent of the unit member and his/her/their supervisor.